reeadh1/Jenkins-tomcat-documentation/Jenkins.md

 * Distributed Builds: Jenkins can distribute build and test workloads across multiple machines, improving performance and speeding up the feedback loop.

-Extensibility: Due to its plugin architecture, Jenkins can be customized to fit various workflows and requirements, making it a versatile tool for different projects and teams.
+* Extensibility: Due to its plugin architecture, Jenkins can be customized to fit various workflows and requirements, making it a versatile tool for different projects and teams

+## Advantages of Jenkins:

+* Automation: Automates build, test, and deployment processes.
+* Continuous Integration: Ensures code changes are regularly integrated and tested.
+* Continuous Delivery: Facilitates frequent and reliable software releases.
+* Extensibility: Wide range of plugins to integrate with various tools and services.
+* Pipeline as Code: Maintainable and version-controlled pipelines.
+* Scalability: Supports distributed builds across multiple machines.
+* User Interface: Intuitive web-based interface for configuration and monitoring.
+* Community Support: Large community and extensive documentation.
+* Cost-Effective: Open-source and free to use.